Now is the perfect time to turn a hobby you love into a side hustle or full-time business.

 - Don’t take these folks for granted.
 Remember to maintain the social side of your relationships, or your friends may start to feel used.

 6. Commit to turning your hobby into a business.

 Are you serious about turning your hobby into a successful business?

 If the answer is “yes,” then you’ve got to commit.

 That doesn’t mean that you have to quit your 9-to-5 job tomorrow.
 But, it does mean that you have to conduct yourself with self-control.
 When you have a task, do it.
 When you set a deadline, meet it.

-The great thing about starting your own business is that there’s no boss hounding you.
-But one of the hardest things about starting your own business is that there’s no boss hounding you.
+The great thing about starting your own business is that no boss is hounding you.
+But one of the hardest things about starting your own business is that no boss is hounding you.

 You’ve got to hold yourself accountable.
 You are the boss.